andreas-schoch/dominoscript/readme.md

 #### `EXT`
 <img src="assets/horizontal/6-4.png" alt="Domino" width="128">

 Toggle extended mode on or off.
-If extended mode is active the interpreter will use 2 dominos instead of 1 for each instruction which extends the opcode range from 0-48 to 0-2400.
+If extended mode is active the interpreter will use 2 dominos instead of 1 for each instruction which extends the opcode range from 0-48 to 0-2400 when using Double six dominos.

-The range 0-1000 is reserved for "real" instructions.

-The range 1001-2400 is used to call functions by label.
-It is essentially "Syntactic Sugar" to execute CALL with a label.
-Making function calls look like actual instructions.

-To call a function with the label -1 you'd normally do `0—1 0—1 1—5 4—4` which is equivalent to `NUM 1 NEG CALL`.
-In extended mode you could do the same `0—0 0—1 0—1 0—0 1—5 0—0 4—4` BUT You can also do the exact same using `2—6 3—0` which is the opcode 1001 and is mapped to the label -1.

 #### `TIME`
 <img src="assets/horizontal/6-5.png" alt="Domino" width="128">